Skip to main content

 • Cash donations: Work with the RSO advisor to determine the best way to collect and deposit cash.

-• Credit card option: To offer credit cards as a payment option, RSOs must use Crowdchange.
-New users should create an account and work with the Office of Civic Engagement or the Office of Greek Life for fraternity or sorority events and initiatives.
+• Credit card option: To offer credit cards as a payment option, RSOs should use Crowdchange.
+New users should create an account and work with the Office of Campus Life.

 Accountability